fperakis/XPCS-tools/README.md

 # XPCS-tools
-A collection of tools to analyse X-ray Photon Correlation Spectrscopy data
+A collection of tools to analyse X-ray Photon Correlation Spectroscopy (XPCS) data